michkied/PloplDlaWOSP/README.md

 - Data is stored in data.json file
 - Bot updates the current price and overall sum in price.txt and sum.txt files respectively, which are then read by OBS and displayed on live transmission

-**IV Great PLOPŁ Aution for WOŚP collected over 11 900 PLN for the Wielka Orkiestra Świątecznej Pomocy charity!**
+**IV & V Great PLOPŁ Aution for WOŚP collected over 33 900 PLN for Wielka Orkiestra Świątecznej Pomocy!**

 ▬▬▬▬▬▬▬▬▬